finbourne/luminesce-sdk-csharp/sdk/docs/ViewManagementApi.md

 <a id="listviews"></a>
 # **ListViews**
-> List&lt;ViewItem&gt; ListViews (bool? showAll = null, string? regExFilter = null)
+> List&lt;ViewItem&gt; ListViews (bool? showAll = null, string? regExFilter = null, string? nameLikeFilter = null)

-[EXPERIMENTAL] ListViews: List views which are visible to the current users
+[EXPERIMENTAL] ListViews: List views which are visible to the current user

- Lists all the views which you have access, some limited filtering is available.
+ Lists all the views which you have access to see.
 These come from directly from persisted files in the file system.
+Some limited filtering is available.
 The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example
 ```csharp